The Logic of Sparse Intelligence

-**Mixture of Experts (MoE)** breaks this linear relationship.
-Instead of one massive feed-forward network, an MoE model consists of many smaller sub-networks, or "Experts."
-For each token, a **Gating Network** decides which experts are best suited to process that specific input.
-Only a small fraction of the total parameters—the "Active Parameters"—are used for each token.
+Mixture of Experts (MoE) breaks this linear relationship.
+Inspired by the modular nature of the human brain, MoE consists of many smaller sub-networks, or "Experts."
+For each token, a Gating Network decides which experts are best suited to process that specific input.
+Only a small fraction of the total parameters—the "Active Parameters"—are used.

 The Gating Mechanism: Router-in-the-Loop.